pf1999/naver-news-crawler/README.md

 ## News Crawler
 Naver and Daum news web crawler via Jsoup + Selenium.

-It will crawling all of news from naver and daum, or if you specified categories what you want, it only crawling those things.
+It will do crawling all of news from naver and daum, or if you specified categories what you want, it only crawls those things.

 Unfortunately naver using `ajax` to refresh page for updated news in every some minutes.
 So, I had to use `selenium`, because using `ajax` means web page is loaded dynamically and Jsoup cannot read them.
 For these behind story, you have to install `firefox` browser and download its driver.
 Crawler will open new instance of browser and use it to crawling.